giantswarm/docs/src/content/advanced/gitops/bases/index.md

 **IMPORTANT**, CAPx configuration utilizes the [App Platform Configuration Levels](/getting-started/app-platform/app-configuration/#levels), in the following manner:

 - cluster templates provide default configuration via App' `config` field,
 - cluster instances provide custom configuration via App' `extraConfig` field, which is overlaid on top of `config`.
+The file set with higher priority will prevail in case of colliding config values.

 See more about this approach [here](https://github.com/giantswarm/rfc/tree/main/merging-configmaps-gitops).